lstagner/MultiNest.jl/README.md

 ```

 All of MultiNest's options can be passed as keyword arguments.
 Please see the
 classical [eggbox example](examples/eggbox.jl) for more information.
+There is
+also an [eggbox with context example](examples/eggbox_context.jl) that shows
+how to pass custom context arguments to the log-likelihood and dumper functions.

 If Julia cannot find the MultiNest libraries by default, you can make their
 location known as follows: